promptfoo/promptfoo/site/docs/providers/cohere.md

 Next, edit the promptfoo configuration file to point to the Cohere provider.

 - `cohere:<model name>` - uses the specified Cohere model (e.g., `command`, `command-light`).

+The following models are confirmed supported.
+For an up-to-date list of supported models, see [Cohere Models](https://docs.cohere.com/docs/models).
+- command-light
+- command-light-nightly
+- command
+- command-nightly
+- command-r
+- command-r-plus

 Here's an example configuration: